studygolang/gctt-godoc/Source/os/exec/exec.md

 If the command starts but does not complete successfully, the error is of type *ExitError.
 Other error types may be returned for other situations.

+If the calling goroutine has locked the operating system thread with runtime.LockOSThread and modified any inheritable OS-level thread state (for example, Linux or Plan 9 name spaces), the new process will inherit the caller's thread state.

 <a id="exampleCmd_Run"></a>
 Example: